lottasep/flashcards-app/flashcards-frontend/README.md

 ## Project Status
 Currently, the project is in the initial setup phase.
-The front-end and back-end directories have been created, and some basic configurations are in place.
+The front-end and back-end directories have been created, and some basic front-end configurations are in place.
+Back-end does not exist yet.

 ## Setup
 To run this project locally, clone the repository and install the dependencies.